Apache Spark pool configurations in Azure Synapse Analytics

 Node Sizes

 A Spark pool can be defined with node sizes that range from a Small compute node with 4 vCore and 32 GB of memory up to a XXLarge compute node with 64 vCore and 432 GB of memory per node.
-Node sizes can be altered after pool creation although the instance may need to be restarted.
+Node sizes can be altered after pool creation although the instance might need to be restarted.

 Size vCore Memory